 Similar career options in this field include:

 Those interested in ensuring that the reading curriculum for middle school students is adequate might want to explore the career of instructional coordinator.
 Instructional coordinators may concentrate their work by subject area, such as reading, or by grade levels, such as middle school, and develop the curriculum and teaching methods for that area.
 Common requirements for instructional coordinators include a master's degree in curriculum and instruction and a teaching or educational administrator's license.
-The BLS reported that the median salary for all instructional coordinators in 2015 was $62,270, and those who worked in elementary and secondary schools had a mean annual salary of $69,310.
-Jobs for all instructional coordinators are projected to increase by 7% from 2014 to 2024, according to the BLS.
+The BLS reported that the median salary for all instructional coordinators in 2017 was $63,750, and those who worked in elementary and secondary schools had a median annual salary of $69,540.
+Jobs for all instructional coordinators are projected to increase by 11% from 2016 to 2026, according to the BLS.